microsoft/durabletask-mssql/docs/taskhubs.md

 };
 ```

-For Durable Functions apps, the task hub name can be configured in the `extensions/durableTask/hubName` property of the **host.json** file.
+For Durable Functions apps, explicit task hub names are configured in the `extensions/durableTask/hubName` property of the **host.json** file.

 ```json
 {